EthanCai/programming-learning-notes/golang-learning-notes.md

 - [uniqush-push](https://github.com/uniqush/uniqush-push): Uniqush is a free and open source software which provides a unified push service for server-side notification to apps on mobile devices.

+## Geo Related

+- [Geocache](https://github.com/melihmucuk/geocache): geocache is an in-memory cache that is suitable for geolocation based applications.
+It uses geolocation as a key for storing items.
+You can specify range on initialization and thats it!
+You can store any object, it uses interface.

 ## AWS

 - [apex](https://github.com/apex/apex): Minimal AWS Lambda function manager with Go support.